JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/Docs/JSopX/Master/Introduction/Alerts.md

 ---

 ## **Overview**
 JSopX™ Alerts provide a standardized, visually distinct way to convey crucial information, best practices, warnings, and helpful tips to readers.
 By using these alert blocks, the documentation ensures that important messages stand out, making it easier for both newcomers and experienced team members to quickly grasp the most significant details.

-As you encounter different alert types across the JSopX™ documentation, you’ll gain a clear understanding of when and why to use each style, ensuring a more consistent and user-friendly documentation experience.
+As you encounter different alert types across the JSopX™ documentation, you’ll gain a clear understanding of when and why to use each style, ensuring a more consistent and user-friendly experience.

 [`Back to Top`](#table-of-contents)

 ---

 ## **Prerequisites**
-Before fully benefiting from the JSopX™ Alerts, you should have:
+Before fully benefiting from JSopX™ Alerts, you should have:
 - A basic understanding of Markdown syntax.
 - Familiarity with the JSopX™ documentation structure.
 - Some exposure to the concepts introduced in the [Introduction](./Introduction.md) document, ensuring you understand the broader context in which these alerts are used.